dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2012-01-01-Greetings-For-New-Year-2012.md

 header:
      teaser: /assets/images/wiapost/5000-Greetings-For-New-Year-2012.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![Greetings For New Year 2012](/assets/images/wiapost/5000-Greetings-For-New-Year-2012.jpg)

-## Greetings For New Year 2012
+# Greetings For New Year 2012

 Dear Friends

 Dharma is not about justice nor it is about religion.
 It is about empathy, compassion, co-existence.
 When you fight for Dharma you do not win or lose but everyone wins.